samus-io/tablab-steps/steps/UQDjJs6B5wJY8rq7ZevxRcT6jRgw4FYQZ44/en/README.md

   @@TagStart@@nginx

-  * In Nginx, update the `nginx.conf` or site-specific configuration file:
+  * In Nginx, update the `nginx.conf` with the following directive:

     ```plaintext
     location / {